kensho/ng-describe/README.md

 ### Angular services inside mocks

-You can use other injected dependencies inside mocked functions.
+You can use other injected dependencies inside mocked functions, using injected values and free parameters.

 ```js
 ngDescribe({